Lies abound in surgical strike story

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-India’s psychological war tactics to malign Pakistan have seldom subsided as is now evidenced by the excerpts from Nitin A Gokhale’s new book ‘Securing India the Modi Way: Pathankot, Surgical Strikes and More’ whose publication has been stage-managed by Indian agencies at a juncture when the ‘anniversary’ of that (false) ‘pride performance’ of Indians is approaching on September 28, according to well-informed sources, writes Mian Saifur Rehman.
+India’s psychological war tactics to malign Pakistan have seldom subsided as is now evidenced by the excerpts from Nitin A Gokhale’s new book ‘Securing India the Modi Way: Pathankot, Surgical Strikes and More’ whose publication has been stage-managed by Indian agencies at a juncture when the ‘anniversary’ of that (false) ‘pride performance’ of Indians is approaching on September 28, according to well-informed sources.

 The sources say that the main objective of this new wave of psychological war and the Indian propaganda initiative is to build up stories and paint them in such a manner so that they appear to be true depiction of actual events which, however, never took place in reality.
 The obvious reference is to the self-proclaimed ‘surgical strikes’ that India had been claiming to have carried out by crossing into the territory across the Line of Control (LoC) to hit targets which have been defined in Gokhale’s book as militants hiding on the Azad Kashmir side (he uses the term PoK meaning thereby Pakistani Occupied Kashmir).